dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ![](img/whereinthestack_html+css.png)

+???
+* content delivery network

 ---
 name: CSS — Cascading Style Sheets

+<iframe width="600" height="320" src="https://www.youtube.com/embed/4bZrJwxVPS8?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 "It has been a constant source of delight for me over the past year to get to continually tell hordes (literally) of people who want to -- strap yourselves in, here it comes -- control what their documents look like in ways that would be trivial in TeX, Microsoft Word, and every other common text processing environment: '<strong>Sorry, you're screwed.</strong>'" — Mark Andreessen, 1994

+???
+* we'll dive deeper into the CSS render tree next class
+* this is a video of the layout reflow render passes the browser makes just to display google, later we'll talk tips on how to optimize this sort of thing

 ---
 name: CSS — Cascading Style Sheets